nxskok/pasias/docs/12-regression.md

 but the names get lost in the transition to a `tibble`, and I haven't found out how to get them back.

+In this context, `map` says
-If you haven't seen `map` before: it says ``do whatever is in the brackets for each column of the data frame''.
+"do whatever is in the brackets for each column of the data frame".
+(That's the implied "for each".)
 This comes out as an R `list`, so we glue it back into a data frame with the `bind_rows` on the end.

-`map` and its single-value counterpart `map_dbl` are actually very flexible: they run a function "for each" anything and glue the results together, like this:
+As you know, `map` and its single-value counterpart `map_dbl` are actually very flexible: they run a function "for each" anything and glue the results together, like this: